K Line (Los Angeles Metro): Crenshaw/LAX Line project

 A Major Investment Study was initiated in 1993, and after more than a decade of study, a Final Environmental Impact Report was completed in May 2011.
 The FTA gave its approval to build the line in 2012, and heavy construction began in June 2014, funded by Measure R. Los Angeles County Supervisor Mark Ridley-Thomas was a key advocate for tunneling and other grade separation along the line.
 He also convinced Metro in 2013 to add an extra underground station at Leimert Park (Crenshaw/Vernon).

 The route was designated as the K Line in November 2019.
 Originally scheduled to open in 2019, the project saw repeated delays.
 In April 2020, Metro announced that the completion date for the project would be pushed to no earlier than May 2021 due to construction issues.
 The support structures for bridges and tunnels had concrete plinths that were incorrectly installed, requiring extensive repairs to sections where tracks had already been installed.
 The K Line was substantially complete on June 17, 2022.

-Even with the line's completion, it won't connect to the C Line or LAX until late 2024.
-Metro is currently constructing a new station at the LAX/Metro Transit Center, providing Metro riders a seamless transfer to the airport terminals via the LAX Automated People Mover system.
-During construction, Metro is only operating the K Line from Expo/Crenshaw station to Westchester/Veterans station with a shuttle service providing passengers access to the LAX shuttle and the C Line at Aviation/LAX station.
+Even with the line's completion, it won't connect to the C Line or LAX until late 2026.
+Metro opened a new station at the LAX/Metro Transit Center in 2025, providing Metro riders a seamless transfer to the airport terminals via SkyLink.
+During construction, Metro only operated the K Line from Expo/Crenshaw station to Westchester/Veterans station with a shuttle service providing passengers access to the LAX shuttle and the C Line at Aviation/LAX station.
 The northern portion of the line ultimately opened on October 7, 2022.